willsides/willsides-inat-grid/readme.txt

 == Development ==

-Please submit feature requests or bug reports on github.
+Please submit feature requests or bug reports at the plugin's Github repository.
 I will attempt to add features as time and resources allow.

 == Changelog ==